Cosense/FullAsync/README.md

 # FullAsync
-A platform focusing on web development features on async RPC &amp; read-write seperation
+A platform focusing on web development features on fully async RPC &amp; read-write seperation